Cost of Buisness Internet

 Want a personalized recommendation?

-Our Business Internet Calculator considers your employee count, VoIP phones, security cameras, cloud storage usage, and province to recommend the right speed and estimate your monthly cost.
+Our calculator looks at employees, VoIP phones, cameras, cloud storage, and province to estimate the right speed and plan type.

 Calculate Your Needs →

-Upload speed matters more than you think.
-If your team uses video conferencing (Teams, Zoom), cloud backup, or VoIP phones, your upload speed is often the bottleneck — not download.
-This is where fibre’s symmetric speeds justify the premium over cable (which typically has much slower uploads).
+Upload speed matters.
+If your team uses Teams, Zoom, VoIP, cloud backup, or shared files, upload speed can be the real bottleneck.
+This is where fibre’s symmetrical speeds can justify the premium over cable.

 Hidden Costs and Gotchas